Scenario 1 – You just got out of a meeting with your boss and the HR representative. Surprise! Your job has been 'eliminated.'

-In my current position as a business advisor, I work with people who want to start a business.
-Some of them do end up starting a business, some don’t.
-Even those that have started their own business may be better off financially by getting a job.
+As a business advisor, I work with people who want to start a business.
+Some of them do end up starting a business, but some don’t.
+Even those that have started their own business may be better off, financially, by getting a job.

 Let’s look at some other pros and cons (and some myths) of starting your own business.